hmkamen/tech_hiring_labor_trends/README.md

 The underlying source is a proprietary role-level workforce-flows dataset that was shared with me in February 2026 for an analytical writing piece.
-To avoid republishing a data provider's licensed raw data on public infrastructure, **this repo ships only small pre-aggregated summary files** — the exact chart-level numbers under `data/`.
+To avoid republishing a data provider's licensed raw data on public infrastructure, **this repo only contains small pre-aggregated summary files** — the exact chart-level numbers under `data/`.
 No raw, row-level, or company-level data is committed.

-If you have the original raw CSVs locally, `preprocess.py` regenerates those aggregates deterministically from them.
+If you have the original raw CSVs locally, `preprocess.py` regenerates those aggregates from them.

 ## Project structure